Twisted Yang-Baxter sets, cohomology theory, and application to knots: Twisted biquandle Cocycle invariants of classical knots

-Now for a knot diagram $K$ and coloring $\mathcal{C}$, we assign labels around each crossing as shown in Figure \ref{fig:assigning_of_labels_around_crossings}.
-The product of labels around each crossing is equal to the twisted Boltzmann weight assigned to that crossing.
+Now for a knot diagram $K$ and a coloring $\mathcal{C}$, we assign labels around each crossing as illustrated in Figure \ref{fig:assigning_of_labels_around_crossings}.
+The product of the labels around each crossing equals the Boltzmann weight assigned to that crossing.
 Moreover, the labels between any two consecutive crossings are multiplicative inverse of each other.
-Thus the product of all the Boltzmann weights in $K$ for the coloring $\mathcal{C}$ is $1$.
-Hence, the state-sum $\Phi(K)$ of $K$ is the number of colorings of $K$ by $(X,f,R)$. \end{proof}
+Consequently, the product of all the Boltzmann weights in $K$ for the coloring $\mathcal{C}$ is $1$.
+Therefore, the state-sum $\Phi_n(K)$ of $K$ is the number of colorings of $K$ by $(X,f,R)$. \end{proof}